How to Design a Living Room with a Fireplaceadmin

 When it comes to choosing the right fireplace for your home, matching it to the current style of your living room is one of the most effective ways to fit the fireplace into the current design so you don’t have to completely redesign the living room.
 A brick-built fireplace will blend seamlessly into a traditional, cosy living room comprised of wooden fixtures and rustic coloured furniture.
 Whereas a unique, modern fireplace, such as a suspended fireplace or a fireplace inset into a wall, would be much more suited to a contemporary styled living room, with marble walls and sleek leather sofas.

-If you’re looking for the perfect fireplace to transform your living room, we have a range of GlammFire fires to make this dream a reality.
+If you’re looking for the perfect fireplace to transform your living room, we have a range of GlammFire bioethanol burners to make this dream a reality.
 GlammFire specialise in producing visually stunning and technologically advanced bioethanol fires that can be used to create virtually any look for your home.